'The Mueller Report' is officially a best-seller

 NEW YORK (AP) — "The Mueller Report" is now officially a best-seller.

+Like such previous government documents as the Starr Report and the 9-11 Commission analysis, the Mueller Report was so highly anticipated that it become a popular book even though anyone can read it for free.
+(Numerous web sites, including The Washington Post's, offer downloads).
+Scribner's edition has a list price of $15, while rival editions include a $12.99 book from Skyhorse and $9.99 from Melville House.
+The Scribner and Skyhorse books each offer additional material, such as introductory comments.
+Melville House is selling the report "as is," wanting readers to encounter it "without someone digesting it for them."

-Editions of the Mueller investigation by Skyhorse and Melville House ranked far lower on BookScan, although that's likely because they took longer to reach stores.
-Publishers have hurried to print the report since it was made public two weeks ago.
+Pre-orders for the Skyhorse and Melville releases have placed them high at times on Amazon.com's best-seller list, but they so far have much lower numbers on BookScan, likely because they took longer to reach stores.
+Publishers have hurried to prepare bound editions of the report since it was made public two weeks ago.
+Wednesday's testimony by Attorney General William Barr, who faced sharp questions from Senate Democrats over whether he spun the report in Trump's favor, helped raise the Scribner book to No. 1 on Amazon.
+As of Wednesday night, Skyhorse was at 22 and Melville House at 130.